NovoNordisk-OpenSource/manual-test-capture-action/README.md

 ## What is this?

-An experimental test result generator from manual inputs and outputting in the [Allure2 JSON format](https://allurereport.org/docs/how-it-works-test-result-file/) as schema.
+An experimental test result capture and generator from manual inputs and outputting in the [Allure2 JSON format](https://allurereport.org/docs/how-it-works-test-result-file/) schema.

 </br>